 The advantage of critical illness insurance is the benefit is paid very early, shortly after diagnosis of the illness, without any significant delay - unlike the usual longer waiting periods of income protection.
 It is also in the form of a lump sum that can allow you to make rapid adjustments to your lifestyle and pay off loans.
-The main drawback is that this type of health insurance only covers a limited set of conditions.
-These are common disabilities, but critical illness insurance generally does not cover some important conditions, such as musculoskeletal pain and most mental illnesses.
+The main drawback is that this type of health insurance only covers a limited set of conditions and generally does not cover some important conditions, such as musculoskeletal pain and most mental illnesses.

-Critical illness insurance is generally paid very early - typically earlier than income protection insurance so can allow you to react to a diagnosis more quickly.
+Critical illness insurance is generally paid very early typically earlier than income protection insurance - so can allow you to react to a diagnosis more quickly.